IngridMorstrad/IngridMorstrad.github.io/content/posts/thoughts/2025-08-01-thoughts-on-superintelligence.markdown

 This one is interesting because it looks like a big backtrack from "the metaverse" (VR) and a move to augmented/mixed reality (AR/MR), which seemed like the obvious move even when the Metaverse was just created.
 As evidence:

-> In a similar vein, I’ve always been, I think like a lot of people, more bullish about AR versus VR because like a phone, it’s something that accompanies you in the real world, as opposed to being immersive and you go somewhere else.
+> In a similar vein, I've always been, I think like a lot of people, more bullish about AR versus VR because like a phone, it's something that accompanies you in the real world, as opposed to being immersive and you go somewhere else.

 As stated by Ben Thompson in this [2022 interview with Zuckerberg], it was clear back then that AR was likely to be a bigger market than VR.